India Gold Price in Dollars

 What the India Gold Price and Premium Represent

-Premium = India price (USD/oz) − XAU/USD spot price
+Premium = MCX price (USD/oz) − XAU/USD spot price

 India is the world's second-largest gold consumer after China.
-Sustained changes in the premium are closely monitored as indicators of physical demand strength, import flow patterns, and policy impacts on the domestic precious metals market.
+Changes in the premium are closely monitored as indicators of physical demand strength and domestic market conditions.

 Why India Matters for Global Gold